lj-valencia/lj-valencia/README.md

-### Hello there!
-My name is LJ 👋
+### Hello there! 👋

-I am an Economist who is passionate about applying data science to economic analysis and public policy.
-Programming languages that I currently use in my work are primarily Python and R. I am proficient in MATLAB and the [IRIS Macroeconomic Toolbox](https://iris.igpmn.org/), and STATA.
-My research interests focus on Macroeconomics, Political Economy, and Applied Data Science .
+My name is LJ.
+I am passionate about applying data science to economic analysis and public policy.
+I develop scripts to increase data accessibility and help expedite the collection of evidence.
+I primarily program in Python and R. I am also proficient in MATLAB and STATA.
+My research interests are Macroeconomics, Political Economy, and Applied Data Science.

 I currently work at [Western Economic Diversification Canada (WD)](https://www.wd-deo.gc.ca/eng/home.asp) as a Junior Economist.